tmtrademark/cheezcap/README.txt

 ##
 ## Installation
 ##
-Installation is a two step process.
-First, copy the CheezCap folder into your theme directory.
-Next, add the following line to functions.php in your theme (if you don't have a functions.php, create one in the root of your theme directory).

-    require_once('cheezcap/cheezcap.php');
+Follow the "Quick Start" instructions above.

-Finally, to verify that CheezCap has installed correctly, simply open wp-admin and look for the "CheezCap Settings" link on the left navigation panel toward the bottom.
+Finally, to verify that CheezCap has installed correctly, simply open /wp-admin and look for the "CheezCap Settings" link on the left navigation panel toward the bottom.

 ##